What Are Operating Expenses? Basics and Examples

 Employee benefits

-No matter which type of employee benefits program your small business offers, the costs associated with running the program can be categorized as OPEX.
+If you offer an employee benefits program, any costs associated with running the program can be categorized as an operating expense.
 This includes costs incurred due to:

 - Health insurance